“Wonders of Water”

 Girl Scout Troop 1017

-- Staying Afloat: We have one of the girls demonstrate to the whole boat how to correctly put on a life jacket and adjust it for their size.
+Staying Afloat: We have one of our crew demonstrate to the whole boat how to correctly put on a life jacket and adjust it for their size.

 - Why does the water have ripples and waves on it?